West Point, California

-West Point (formerly, Indian Gulch and Westpoint) is a census-designated place (CDP) in Calaveras County, California, in the United States.
+West Point (formerly, Indian Gulch and Westpoint) is a census-designated place (CDP) in Calaveras County, California, United States.
 As of the 2020 United States census, West Point's population was 688, up from 674 as of the 2010 census.
 The town is registered as California Historical Landmark #268.
 There is an annual West Point Lumberjack Days festival in the community.

 History

 West Point was originally the name of a camp established here by scout Kit Carson, who was searching for a pass over the Sierra Nevada.
 The town was originally named Indian Gulch when founded in 1852; the name was changed to West Point in 1854.
 The first post office was opened in 1856, the name changed to Westpoint in 1895 and changed back to West Point in 1947.

 One emigrant road forked by Big Meadow – its north branch came directly to West Point, which was a thriving trading post prior to the gold discovery.
 Author Bret Harte lived there for a time.